 Tsukiji & Toyosu fish markets: if you’ve heard stories of people going to watch the tuna auction at the big fish market in Tokyo, it was probably Tsukiji they told you about.
 However, in late 2018 the Tsukiji ‘inner market’ operations – the wholesale and auction parts – were moved to an enormous new purpose-built site on nearby Toyosu (an artificial island in Tokyo Bay).
 The old Tsukiji ‘outer market’ has remained where it was and is still an atmospheric place to go for an amazing sushi breakfast or lunch, but if you want to watch the tuna auction you need to head to Toyosu (bright & early at 5:30am).

 The new Toyosu site is predictably lacking the charm & atmosphere of the original, but is much bigger & better organised; at Tsukiji they were having trouble with visitor numbers and tourists wandering around getting in the way, so they had to introduce a registration system, designated watching areas and so on.
 At the new site there’s a large upstairs viewing gallery which means you can go without registering and watch through the windows – however, this means watching through glass, preventing you from hearing anything.
 There’s a smaller observation deck which also keeps you separated from the action behind windows but is open overhead so you get the cold air and the sounds of the auction.
 The latter option has limited capacity and time slots so you still have to register for a spot; you do this online and it’s a lottery system, so you put in a few dates in order of preference and then they email to let you know if you were successful and which time slot you’ve been allotted.
-The place to do this is here, scroll to the bottom for the English option.
+The place to do this is here (scroll to the bottom for the English option), and see here for English guidance.
 A number of the famous restaurants from Tsukiji also made the move over to Toyosu, so after the auction you can go upstairs for a breakfast of the best sushi you’ll possibly ever eat (at least without blowing hundreds of dollars per head, anyway).
 However, Toyosu’s all a little sterile & boring so Tsukiji remains the place to go if you’re just keen to eat some awesome sushi and experience a lively old-school fish market – the outer market has a nice homepage here.

 If you’re confused after reading this and wondering which to go to, well of course you could visit both but if one’s enough simply base your choice on whether or not you want to watch the tuna auction.
 If so, go to Toyosu; if not, head to Tsukiji.